n-osborne/logic-in-agda/src/FOL-Relational-Structures.lagda.md

 We will need to check whether a tuple of elements is in a list of tuple.
-We give oursalves some trivial postulate about tuple decidable equality and ordering relation that should disapear once we find our way in agda standard library.
+We give oursalves some trivial postulate about tuple decidable equality and ordering relation that should disapear once I find my way in agda standard library.

 ```